The Life Sciences Law Review: Singapore

 The life sciences industry in Singapore is regulated by the Health Sciences Authority (HSA),2 operating under the oversight of the Singapore Ministry of Health (MOH).
 Regulation of health products such as pharmaceuticals, cosmetics, medical devices fall under the purview of the HSA.

-The regulatory framework for medicinal and other health-related products consists of the Health Products Act (Chapter 122D) (HPA), the Medicines Act (Chapter 176) (MA), the Medicines (Advertisement and Sale) Act (Chapter 177), the Poisons Act (Chapter 234) and the Sale of Drugs Act (Chapter 282), with subsidiary legislation and guidelines as promulgated by the HSA, the MOH and the Singapore Medical Council (SMC), which regulates registered medical practitioners.3 In particular, the SMC Ethical Code and Ethical Guidelines (ECEG 2016) set ethical benchmarks for medical practitioners.
+The regulatory framework for medicinal and other health-related products consists of the Health Products Act (Chapter 122D) (HPA), the Medicines Act (Chapter 176) (MA), the Medicines (Advertisement and Sale) Act (Chapter 177),3 the Poisons Act (Chapter 234) and the Sale of Drugs Act (Chapter 282).4 The Singapore Medical Council (SMC) regulates registered medical practitioners.5 The SMC Ethical Code and Ethical Guidelines (ECEG 2016) set ethical benchmarks for medical practitioners.

 The regulatory regime

 Separately, healthcare professionals are governed by their respective professional boards which fall under the auspices of the MOH.
-Each profession is self-regulated and the respective professional boards have issued their own guidelines and practice circulars to supplement the statutory framework.9 To ensure consistency across the regulation of all healthcare professionals, the MOH announced that a single Secretariat of Healthcare Professional Boards (SPB) will be established to oversee the secretariat and operational functions of 11 professional boards with effect from 1 January 2020.10 The SPB is intended to streamline the regulatory framework for all healthcare professionals to bring about 'better efficiency and productivity across all the professional boards'.11
+Each profession is self-regulated and the respective professional boards have issued their own guidelines and practice circulars to supplement the statutory framework.8 To ensure consistency across the regulation of all healthcare professionals, a single Secretariat of Healthcare Professional Boards (SPB) has been established to oversee the secretariat and operational functions of 11 professional boards with effect from 1 January 2020.9 The SPB is intended to streamline the regulatory framework for all healthcare professionals to bring about 'better efficiency and productivity across all the professional boards'.10

-As mentioned above, the regulatory regime classifies relevant products into the following categories: medicinal products used to treat or prevent disease, to diagnose disease, for contraception, to induce anaesthesia, etc.;15 medical devices used for the diagnosis, prevention, monitoring, treatment or alleviation of disease not through pharmacological, immunological or metabolic means;16 cosmetic products used on the external parts of the human body to clean, perfume, change appearance, etc.;17 therapeutic products used for a therapeutic, preventive, palliative or diagnostic purpose that is constituted by certain specified chemical and biological active ingredients, etc.;18 complementary health products, including Chinese proprietary medicines and traditional medicines.19
+The regulatory regime classifies relevant products into the following categories: medicinal products used to treat or prevent disease, to diagnose disease, for contraception, to induce anaesthesia, etc.;11 medical devices used for the diagnosis, prevention, monitoring, treatment or alleviation of disease not through pharmacological, immunological or metabolic means;12 cosmetic products used on the external parts of the human body to clean, perfume, change appearance, etc.;13 therapeutic products used for a therapeutic, preventive, palliative or diagnostic purpose that is constituted by certain specified chemical and biological active ingredients, etc.;14 complementary health products, including Chinese proprietary medicines and traditional medicines.15

 ii Non-clinical studies